COVID-19 (Novel Coronavirus) information

 Religious marriage ceremony

 For marriages at a Parish Church (Church of England/Church in Wales), the Vicar of the local Parish Church will help and advise you; the Church publishes the Banns.
-If you are a non-EEA resident, you will both be required to attend your nearest Designated Register Office (Shrewsbury phone: 03456 789016).
-The Vicar will attend to all preliminaries to the marriage for all EEA nationals.
+If you or your partner is a non-relevant national (meaning not a British citizen, Irish citizen, or granted or pending European Union Settlement Scheme (EUSS) status), you will be required to bring along your Share Code for settled status under the EUSS or their certificate of application to prove your pre-settled or pending status.
+The Vicar will attend to all of the preliminaries to the marriage.

 For non-Church of England churches or chapels, arrangements must be made with the local Minister/Priest.
 You will then need to contact us to arrange the Notice of Marriage.

 The law is not as flexible with religious marriages.
-One of the parties to the marriage must have a residency in the area you choose to marry, or make a legal declaration that this religious building is their usual place of worship.
+One of the parties to the marriage must have a residency in the area you choose to marry, or make a legal declaration that the religious building to be used is their usual place of worship.
 There are other sections of the legal acts that say you can marry outside of your residential area.
 Please contact us to see if you qualify.

 The Notice of Marriage